Applied Political Science and Evidence-Based Foreign Assistance in Democracy, Human Rights, and Governance

-In addition to providing guidance on research design and programmatic design, I am serving as a Principal Investigator on four different RCT IEs.
-For these projects, my colleagues and I retain full access to data produced for academic publication.
-As some of these programs are procurement sensitive, I am limited in what I can publicly state about them.
+In addition to providing guidance on research design and programmatic design, I served as a Principal Investigator on three different RCT IEs.

 Corruption and Illegal Campaign Finances in Peruvian Elections